McMahonLab/Scripts/MetaPathways/MetaPathwaysProtocol.md

       * metapaths_steps:BUILD_PGDB `skip`
       * metapaths_steps:COMPUTE_RPKM `skip`

-  Note: it is important that PREPROCESS_INPUT is set to skip because the Pathway Tools GUI invoked by that step does not work on the server.
+  Note: it is important that PREPROCESS_INPUT is set to `skip` because the script `01Preprocessing.py` invoked above carries out this step and we don't want to overwrite the results.

-  Note: it is important that BUILD_PGDB is set to skip because the Pathway Tools GUI invoked by that step does not work on the server.
+  Note: it is important that BUILD_PGDB is set to `skip` because the Pathway Tools GUI invoked by that step does not work on the server.

 2. From the `/shared_software/metapathways2-2.5.2 folder`, run MetaPathways via the following command:
       `python MetaPathways.py